-Whether you are a resident of Greenwich or just visiting the area, we highly encourage you to explore the town’s parks and outdoor spaces.
+Whether you are a resident or just visiting from NYC to Greenwich, we highly encourage you to explore the town’s parks and outdoor spaces.
 Whether you are looking for:

 - A peaceful escape from the hustle and bustle of daily life

 - Or an exciting place to spend the day with family and friends